Don Featherstone (artist): Pink flamingo

 Featherstone based his creation on photographs of flamingos from National Geographic, as he was not able to obtain real flamingos to use as models.
 As time went on, the plastic flamingo became more popular.
 They appeared across the country and even as parts of various art exhibits.
 In 1987, Donald Featherstone inscribed his signature in the original plastic mold.
 This was apparently to help distinguish between original and "knock-off" pink plastic flamingos.
-Featherstone's signature stayed on the bird until 2001, when it was removed.
-The signature was quickly replaced because of a small boycott of the unsigned birds.
+Featherstone's signature was briefly removed from the bird in 2001, but was quickly replaced due to a small boycott of the unsigned birds.

 In November 2006, Union Products closed and production of the flamingo stopped.
 Shortly thereafter, a New York company purchased the molds for Featherstone's flamingos and subcontracted production to a Fitchburg company, Cado Products.
 In 2010, Cado Products purchased the copyrights and plastic molds for the pink flamingos and continues to manufacture them.
 They are generally sold in sets of two—one holding its head erect, nearly 3 ft high, the other bending over as if looking for food.